itrnka/SmartHTTPRestAPI/README.md

 # SmartHTTPRestAPI
 Rest API handling for `ha` framework.
-Routing and controller abstraction by ha framework stabdards.
+Package includes routes and controllers by ha framework standards.
 Currently is supported only JSON body in requests and responses.

 ## How it works
 For Rest API functionionality is required only one route, which is appended to ha router.
 This route is instance of `ha\SmartHTTPRestAPI\JSON\JSONRestAPIRoute` and maps requests by URL to required controllers.